 In February 2016, the FASB issued ASU No. 2016-02, "Leases (Topic 842)", which increases lease transparency and comparability among organizations.
 Under the new standard, lessees will be required to recognize all assets and liabilities arising from leases on the balance sheet, with the exception of leases with a term of 12 months or less, which permits a lessee to make an accounting policy election by class of underlying asset not to recognize lease assets and liabilities.
 If a leasee makes this election, it should recognize lease expenses for such lease generally on a straight-line basis over the lease term.
 The ASU is effective for reporting periods beginning after December 15, 2018 and interim periods within those fiscal years.
 Early adoption is permitted.
 In March 2018, the FASB approved an alternative transition method to the modified retrospective approach, which eliminates the requirement to restate prior period financial statements and allows the cumulative effect of the retrospective allocation to be recorded as an adjustment to the opening balance of retained earnings at the date of adoption.
 In November 2019, the FASB issued ASU No. 2019-10, "Leases (Topic 842): Effective Dates", to finalize the effective date delays for private companies, not-for-profits, and smaller reporting companies applying the leases standards.
 The ASU is effective for reporting periods beginning after December 15, 2020 and interim periods within fiscal years beginning after December 15, 2021.
 Early adoption is permitted.
-The Group will adopt this new guidance for the fiscal years beginning leases.
+The Group will adopt this new guidance for the fiscal years beginning after December 15, 2020 and interim periods within fiscal years beginning after December 15, 2021.
+Most of leases will continue to be operating leases.
 Upon the adoption, the Group expects its consolidated balance sheet to include a right of use asset and liability related to substantially all of its lease arrangements.
-The Group is currently evaluating the impact that the adoption of this standard will have on its financial condition and results from operations.
+The Group is currently evaluating the impact that the adoption of this standard will have on its financial condition and r